jzeyl/Portfolio/README.md

  An app to update an inventory spreadsheet based on a separate sales/estimate spreadsheet.
 This was done as a pure python program (using pandas, tkinter, datetime, and seaborn libraries) and with equivalent SQL commands.

 ### Interactive visualizations and dashboards
-Weather app using python, flask, d3 to lookup and plot the current temperature in a Canadian city: http://jzeyl87.pythonanywhere.com/
+Weather app using python, flask, d3 to lookup and plot the current temperature in a Canadian city (using API from https://www.weatherbit.io/): http://jzeyl87.pythonanywhere.com/

 ## Scientific computing
 ### [AcousticCalcs](https://github.com/jzeyl/AcousticCalcs)